Xiwei Pan

 Big Banner

-Me at Jinji Lake in Suzhou, Summer 2023 (Credit goes to Jiayi)
+Me at Jinji Lake in Suzhou, Summer 2023 (Courtesy of Jiayi)

-• Beyond research, I enjoy playing table tennis, swimming, and working out (both physically and mentally).
+Beyond research, I enjoy playing badminton, swimming, photography, and staying active (both physically and mentally).

 News